Hackathon-Aug-29/dir-npm-package/README.md

 # dir-npm-package
-Hackathon project to publish and share to NPM
+Hackathon project to publish to NPM and share components between web applications.